Gardens, (Green) Squares, and Parks in Paris

 Jardin du Luxembourg

-It has a formal design but thanks to all the activities carried out, the garden has a playful vibe throughout the year.
+It has a formal design, but thanks to all the activities carried out, the garden has a playful vibe throughout the year.

 Address: Rue de Médicis